 Cellular health, read and programmed.

 Not a supplement counter.
 Not a drip menu.
-A practice that reads your cellular markers with a named clinical team — Dana Kantara, ex-Baylor; physician-advised by Dr. Swet Chaudhari, MD — and programs the next quarter against what the data actually says.
+A practice that reads your cellular markers with a named team — Dana Kantara, ex-Baylor — and programs the next quarter against what the data actually says.
+Where clinical services are indicated, Elite Aesthetic MD, Dr. Swet Chaudhari’s independent practice on-site, is available.
 Friendswood, twenty minutes from the Texas Medical Center.

 The marker that drifts becomes the protocol the coach programs against next block.
-That loop — read, program, recheck — is the practice.
+That loop — read, program, recheck — is the club.
 The single reading is just the start.

 Dana Kantara reads the panel — former Clinical Prevention Director and Assistant Professor at Baylor College of Medicine, with an internal-medicine background.
-Dr. Swet Chaudhari, MD is the clinical authority through Elite Aesthetic MD, the medical practice adjacent to WEF.
-Imani Lowery programs the floor against both.
-Four names, one building, one member at a time.
-Nobody in the twenty-mile radius assembles this chain.
+Imani Lowery programs the floor against the data.
+When clinical services are indicated, Elite Aesthetic MD — Dr. Swet Chaudhari’s independent practice on-site — is available for members.
+Three practitioners, one building, one member at a time.

 Evidence-based, not episodic.